Corteva Inc. (CTVA) is destined for greater heights as its last quarter sales were 2,777 M - News Daemon

 Corteva Inc. (NYSE: CTVA) Trading Performance Indicators

-You can see what Corteva Inc. (CTVA) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.72.
-Likewise, its price to free cash flow for the trailing twelve months is 126.97.
+Check out the current performance indicators for Corteva Inc. (CTVA).
+In the past quarter, the stock posted a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.82.
+Likewise, its price to free cash flow for the trailing twelve months is 131.62.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 1.92, a number that is poised to hit 0.06 in the next quarter and is forecasted to reach 3.12 in one year’s time.